How to Get More People to View Your eBay Listing

 Shipping Discounts

 Offering discounted or free shipping is one of the simplest ways to remove friction from a purchase decision.
-Buyers are more likely to complete a sale when they feel they're getting added value — especially if they're purchasing multiple items. eBay also gives slight preference in search to listings that offer free shipping.
+Buyers are more likely to complete a sale when they feel they're getting added value, especially if they're purchasing multiple items. eBay also gives a slight preference in search to listings that offer free shipping.

 Best for: